4 Spatial data operations

 .

-The next section explores different types of spatial relation, also known as binary predicates, that can be used to identify whether or not two features are spatially related or not.
+The next section explores different types of spatial relation, also known as binary predicates, that can be used to identify whether two features are spatially related or not.

 4.2.2 Topological relations